anthonyn1023/anthonyn1023.github.io/essays/final-project-idea.md

 ## Page Ideas
 A page with a login and input would be the user's input and password.
 If no login, another page would be to make a login.
 Looking for a team page(back-end match people together).
 Schedule page for times reserved and support (separate pages for each sport).
 Page for the queue (list of all the teams in order)

+## Case Ideas

+New user goes to landing page, logs in, gets home page, a sets up profile.
+(How do they learn how system works?)